 The pavilion is the slanted area that runs from the girdle to the bottom of the diamond.
-In brilliant cut stones, the ideal angle is 42 percent of the diamond height.
-This percentage creates a very short, squat stone and lot more internal brilliance.
+In brilliant cut stones, the ideal angle is 42 percent of the diamond’s height.
+This percentage creates a very short, squat stone and a lot more internal brilliance.
 In old mine diamonds, the pavilion is much deeper.

 Diamond cutting has evolved from hand-operated tools to today’s convenient imaging and automated cutting tables.
 Still, diamond cutting relies on the talent and skill of the diamond cutter.
 It is still a very difficult and exacting craft.